 COVID-19 has had a profound impact on all of us.
 In the business world, one area hit especially hard is the world of event marketing.
 From conferences to experiential marketing, both B2B and B2C brands had to pivot fast.
 According to research conducted by PCMA in early April, 87% of in-person events were canceled and 66% were postponed as a result of COVID-19.
 With a critical piece of the sales and marketing tool belt wiped out overnight, how do businesses pivot, succeed, and plan for the future of events?
 We reached out to marketing and event leaders to get their perspective on event marketing in the age of a pandemic.

-Account based marketing is taking B2B by storm.
-The latest trend in the world of sales and marketing, ABM is a highly effective way to engage with potential leads.
+Account-based marketing (ABM) is taking B2B by storm.
+The latest trend in sales and marketing, ABM is a highly effective way to engage with potential leads.
 Our clients are doing it, and the ones who aren’t yet are interested.
-Here’s an in-depth walkthrough of the account based marketing framework for beginners.
+But what is ABM meaning?
+Here’s an in-depth walkthrough of the account-based marketing framework for beginners.